Difference between JobKeeper and Supporting Apprentices and Trainees Wage Subsidy

 Read more about the new COVID-19 response Supporting Apprentices and Trainees Wage Subsidy here.

-If you are eligible to claim both, you can choose which you would like to claim but you can’t double dip and claim both.
+If you are eligible to claim both, you can choose which you would like to claim but you can’t double dip.
 You’ll need to determine which payment is best suited to your business and your employees and choose that one alone.

 Yes, you can because the two initiatives have different eligibility requirements to be able to claim.